airwin17/Book-Rating-Site/README.md

 PRIVATEKEY=[privatekey]\
 serverUrl=[local server url]\
 \
-note that serverwill always run on port 4000
+note that server will always run on port 4000